Onebrief/govcloud-aws/README.md

 ## Deploying

 You will need to have your AWS config setup similar to [here](https://github.com/Onebrief/infrastructure/blob/master/terraform/org/aws.config).
 After that, you can do a simple `mise deploy-all` or the other more specific deploy tasks to deploy the Cloudformation templates.
 We do not currently have CICD for this repo so coordinate carefully when testing.

+## Importing an AMI

+If you want to import an AMI, first upload your AMI export to the artifacts S3 bucket in the `amis` folder.
+You can then run the command: `mise run import-ami-dev -- --parameter-overrides AmiId=ami-0257f58967e2e2d18`.
+The AMI id will be in the stack outputs.